guiferviz/happyml-cpp/README.md

   C++ Machine Learning Library For Academic Purposes
 =======================================================

 *HappyML* is a little project supposed to be used by beginners in the machine learning field.
 It uses simple implementations of the more common algorithms.
 Depends on *armadillo* library for linear algebra operations.
-The high level of this library make easy to write and read the code.
-It also uses *octave* for visualizations tools.
+The high level of this library makes easy to write and read the code.
+It also uses *Octave* for visualizations tools.

 Build and Install